meilisearch/documentation/reference/api/settings.md

 Update the settings of an index.

+Passing `null` to an index setting will reset it to its default value.

 Updates in the settings route are **partial**.
 This means that any parameters not provided in the body will be left unchanged.

 [Learn more about the settings in this guide](/reference/features/settings.md).

 If the provided index does not exist, it will be created.

 #### Path variables